Skip to Content

 Instructions

-1. Boil the orange, for about 45 minutes or until soft.
+1. Grate a thin layer of zest from the orange and boil it, for about 45 minutes or until soft.

-2. Melt the butter in a small pot or in the microwave for a couple of minutes.
+2. Melt the margarine in the microwave for a couple of minutes or in a small frying pan on low heat.

 3. In the meantime blanch the almonds and dry them on kitchen paper.

 4. Put them in a food processor with half of the icing sugar and powder them.
 Remove to a bowl.
-When the orange cools, remove seeds, if any and purée it in the same food processor.
+When the orange cools, put it in the same food processor and puree it.

 5. Whisk the eggs with the remaining icing sugar, using a hand mixer.
-Add the pulp and gradually incorporate 2/3 of the butter.
+Add the pulp, orange essence and gradually incorporate the margarine.
 Finally add the almonds and mix with a spatula.

-6. Brush a 28 cm tart pan with remaining butter and add a greased sheet of phyllo.
-Continue with three more, brushing them each time with butter.
+6. Brush the tart pan with olive oil and add a greased sheet of phyllo.
+Continue with three more, brushing them each time with olive oil.
+Add the leftover pieces on top.*

 7. Add the orange batter on top.

-8. Brush the remaining two phyllos and cut them round to fit you tart pan.
-Brush them with butter
+8. Brush the remaining two phyllos with olive oil and cut them round to fit you tart pan.

 9. Put the leftover pieces on top of the batter and then bring some of the phyllo hanging outside on the batter, leaving a last layer.
 Finish with the two remaining sheets.
 Tuck them well using your brush and add the last layer of phyllo which was hanging outside the pan.